josephca/sample.async.servletnio/README.md

         3. Select Finish, OK, Finish
     4. You should see the user directory listed under the Runtime Environment in the Runtime Explorer view.
 3. Create a Server to represent our application and maven configuration in Eclipse
-	1. From the Runtime Explorer view, *Right-click* on the async-websocket-wlpcfg user directory associated with the target runtime, and select *New Server*.
+	1. From the Runtime Explorer view, *Right-click* on the async-servlet-nio-wlpcfg user directory associated with the target runtime, and select *New Server*.
-	2. The resulting dialog should be pre-populated with the websocketSample Liberty profile server.
+	2. The resulting dialog should be pre-populated with the servletNioSample Liberty profile server.
 	3. Click Finish

 #### Running application from WDT